def4ce/wouter.sh/_posts/2017-09-09-setting-up-ssh-server-proxy.md

 That's it.
 As a note, if you previously setup firewall rules to block incoming connections make sure to allow incoming traffic on port 22.
 I will post the iptables rules that I use in a moment.

 ### Configure sshd
 Before editing `/etc/ssh/sshd_config` we need to generate an SSH key.
 Github has a good [tutorial](https://help.github.com/articles/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent/) on this.
-Follow it to setup you SSH key.
+Follow it to setup your SSH key.
 Use a different key for every machine that is going to connect to your SSH service.
 Once setup you can copy the key to the server with:
 ```bash
 [wouter@miles ~ ]$ ssh-copy-id wouter@server
 ```